 Targeting Specific Muscle Groups

 Are you still with me here?
 Let’s keep going.
-Throughout the whole back with a focus on the lumbar area (lower back), trunk extension (extending your torso upwards) is a great way to tax the lower back by working your erector spinae and multifidus.
+Throughout the whole back with a focus on the lumbar area (lower back), trunk extension, extending your torso upwards, is a great way to tax the lower back by working your erector spinae and multifidus.
 The front of the upper body includes the pectorals major and deltoids.
 The pec major (chest) is the most versatile muscle in the body with five separate functions.
-The most prominent of them is horizontal adduction (bringing your arms extended out to your sides to directly in front of your shoulders still extended).
+The most prominent of them is horizontal adduction, BY bringing your arms extended out to your sides to directly in front of your shoulders still extended.
 The deltoids (shoulders) are divided into three compartments: anterior (toward the front), lateral (away from the midline of the body), and posterior (toward the back).
-They all work together as synergists to abduct the arm (bringing your arms resting at the side of hips all the way out to your sides).
+They all work together as synergists to abduct the arm, bringing your arms resting at the side of hips all the way out to your sides.
 The front part can be targeted by horizontal adduction as well and the back part can be trained through horizontal abduction.

 And that’s only the back and chest!
 That doesn’t include the abdomen, arms, and large and complex legs.
 I know this is complicated, wordy stuff.
 But the point is that utilizing a trainer who knows these specific muscle groups and how to target each one to make it stronger can totally change your fitness game.
 We’ve spent hours, days, weeks, and months studying this information so that you don’t have to.
 It is our passion to help you reach your goal!
 Through training sessions, we can pass on our knowledge to you and help you achieve any fitness goal.
 Each muscle is its own little world, packed with so much potential.
 Let us help you unpack it!